DIDS-EI/Project/README.md

-# Project
-Project homepages for the Embodied Intelligence Group of NUDT
+# Project homepages for the Embodied Intelligence Group of NUDT